LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/fastq.rst

 * Do all the libraries have the same R1 and R2 read numbers?

-You're now ready to move onto the first step of our pipeline, :ref:`demultiplexing.<demultiplexing>`
+You're now ready to move onto the first step of read processing, :ref:`demultiplexing.<demultiplexing>`